wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-indexing-policies.md

 ### Index paths

 DocumentDB models JSON documents and the index as trees, and allows you to tune to policies for paths within the tree.
-You can find more details in this [introduction to DocumentDB indexing](documentdb-indexing.md).
+You can find more details in this [introduction to DocumentDB <!-- deleted by customization indexing](/documentation/articles/documentdb-indexing) --><!-- keep by customization: begin --> indexing](documentdb-indexing.md) <!-- keep by customization: end -->.
 Within documents, you can choose which paths must be included or excluded from indexing.
 This can offer improved write performance and lower index storage for scenarios when the query patterns are known beforehand.

-Index paths start with the root (/) and typically end with the ? wildcard operator, denoting that there are multiple possible values for the prefix.
-For example, to serve SELECT * FROM Families F WHERE F.familyName = "Andersen", you must include an index path for /familyName/? in the collection’s index policy.
+Index paths start with the root (/) and typically end with the? wildcard operator, denoting that there are multiple possible values for the prefix.
+For example, to serve SELECT * FROM Families F WHERE F.familyName = "Andersen", you must include an index path for /familyName/? in the <!-- deleted by customization collection's --><!-- keep by customization: begin --> collection’s <!-- keep by customization: end --> index policy.

 Index paths can also use the * wildcard operator to specify the behavior for paths recursively under the prefix.
 For example, /payload/* can be used to exclude everything under the payload property from indexing.